Awni00/relational-convolutions/rebuttals/tmlr/XLHi.md

 > How does entropy change during training?
 Are different factors more or less effective?

 We've added some examples of loss and entropy regularization curves (at different levels of regularization) to the appendix with some discussion.
 We summarize this here.
 In general, we find that the entropy regularization term starts at $\log(n)$ (the entropy of a uniform distribution) and decreases monotonically while the base cross-entropy loss also decreases monotonically.
 The loss curves display a two-stage nature, with a rapid decrease in the loss in the first stage followed by a slower gradual decrease.
+Expectedly, the value to which the entropy of the group attention scores converges to is smaller when the scaling factor is larger.
+With no entropy regularization, we find that the model fails to learn certain tasks.
+But if even a small amount of regularization is added, the model is able to find a solution.
+Our intuition is that entropy regularization drives the first phase of training where it the supervisory signal is weak since attention basically computes an average at initialization, making the relations between such averaged objects information-less.
+However, once the group attention operation begins to perform selection, the base supervisory signal kicks in and the model is able to start learning the relevant relations.

 TODO: add to paper